 Goondiwindi State High School is united in a shared passion for learning where individual needs are respected and every student has the opportunity to achieve to their potential.
-Our school is guided by the values of Respect, Learning and Achievement.
+Our school is guided by the values of Safety, Respect, Learning and Achievement.

-Goondiwindi State High School is a rural school of approximately 540 students and 85 teaching and ancillary staff, located on the Queensland-New South Wales border less than four hours south-west of Brisbane.
+Goondiwindi State High School is a rural school of approximately 500 students and 75 teaching and ancillary staff, located on the Queensland New South Wales border less than four hours south-west of Brisbane.
 At Goondiwindi State High School our year 7 to 12 curriculum is designed to provide diverse pathways through productive community/industry partnerships, innovative challenges to create lifelong learners and active citizens and pride in success by encouraging and rewarding achievement, initiative and enterprise.

 Goondiwindi State High School is committed to high quality learning programs that cater for the needs and interests of all students.
 To complement the core curriculum a wide range of extra-curricular activities are available to students.
 Goondiwindi State High School experiences significant success in the sporting arena and in cultural pursuits.
-Year 11 and 12 students have the opportunity to participate in a bi-annual tour to Gallipoli and the Western Front.
-Year 11 can participate in a cultural tour to Melbourne and students in Years 7, 9 and 11 experience the benefits of school camps.